ivan-rivera/balderdash-web/README.md

 - Add a new word category into this repository (TODO)
 - Play the game and provide feedback

 If you need to run this app locally, then first run `bun install` (I used bun but you can use NPM or whenever you prefer), then `bun dev` will start the server.
 To run tests use `bun test:lib`.
-Note that you will need to set up a Firebase project and add the necessary environment variables (inside .env) to run the app.
+Note that you will need to set up a Firebase project (and most likely a PostHog project but don't worry -- both are entirely free) and add the necessary environment variables (inside .env) to run the app.
+To see the environment variables you'll need checkout `.github/workflows/ci.yaml` and `src/lib/firebase/server.js`.

 If you would like to work on this project but you are struggling to get started, please feel free to reach out and I would be happy to help! :)